Bioconductor/packagebuilder/README.txt

 Deployment
 ==========

-The node and spb_history web applications are deployed on merlot2 (see the 'single package builder' section of biocadmin@merlot2's crontab to see how they are started).
+The node and spb_history web applications are deployed on pinot (see the 'single package builder' section of biocadmin@pinot's crontab to see how they are started).

 On the build machines, the listeners run as the user 'pkgbuild'